Chakdaha Assembly constituency

 Chakdaha Assembly constituency is an assembly constituency in Nadia district in the Indian state of West Bengal.

 Overview

-As per orders of the Delimitation Commission, No. 91 Chakdaha Assembly constituency is composed of the following: Chakdaha municipality, and Chanduria I, Dubra, Ghetugachhi, Rautari, Silinda I, Silinda II, Tatla Iand Tatla II gram panchayats of Chakdaha community development block.
+As per orders of the Delimitation Commission, No. 91 Chakdaha Assembly constituency is composed of the following: Chakdaha municipality, and Chanduria I, Dubra, Ghetugachhi, Rautari, Silinda I, Silinda II, Tatla I and Tatla II gram panchayats of Chakdaha community development block.

 Chakdaha Assembly constituency is part of No. 13 Ranaghat (Lok Sabha constituency) (SC).
 It was earlier part of Nabadwip (Lok Sabha constituency).